rianDevRain/Social-Mockup/README.md

 # Social-Mockup
- Style a Social Network Page
+### Style a Social Network Page
+Website created using Sass for Css.
+In using Sass I was able to nest selectors in the .scss file which aided in creating the CSS.

+Note: Comments for the CSS are in the

 ## Create a header using what you have learned about the box model and how to position elements using CSS.